-2020-21 Regional, Sectional and Super-Sectional PA Announcements
+2021-22 Regional, Sectional and Super-Sectional PA Announcements

 The following announcements are required to be made over your public address system each day/night of competition in the state series soccer tournament hosted by your school.
+PA and Bench personnel shall remain unbiased and non-partial towards participating teams.
 Thank you!

-ATTENTION: PA and Bench personnel shall remain unbiased and non-partial towards participating teams.